The Secret Fate of All Life: 2012

-Cohle (Matthew McConaughey) and Hart (Woody Harrelson) separately tell Gilbough (Michael Potts) and Papania (Tory Kittles) about their role in a gunfight with Reggie Ledoux and his cousin, claiming that it involved a big shootout where they barely managed to kill both.
-At some point, Gilbough and Papania tell Cohle about his role in multiple murders, showing evidence of him being present.
-Reverend Tuttle's death after Cohle returned to Louisiana is also raising their suspicions, especially as Cohle won't let them inspect a storage unit he is keeping.
-Upset with the accusations, Cohle leaves his interview.
+Rust (Matthew McConaughey) and Marty (Woody Harrelson) separately tell Gilbough (Michael Potts) and Papania (Tory Kittles) about their role in a gunfight with Reggie Ledoux and his cousin, claiming that it involved a chaotic shootout where they barely managed to kill both.
+At some point, Gilbough and Papania tell Rust about his suspected role in multiple murders, showing evidence of him being present.
+Reverend Tuttle's death - which occurred shortly after Rust returned to Louisiana - is also raising their suspicions, especially as Rust won't let them inspect a storage unit he is keeping.
+Upset with the accusations, Rust leaves his interview.

-Based on their interrogation, Gilbough and Papania tell Hart that Cohle may be involved with the killings, citing some coincidences and reserved personality, something that Hart rebuffs.
-However, as the detectives start piling up more possible scenarios for Cohle, Harts starts to wonder about the idea.
+Based on their interrogation, Gilbough and Papania tell Marty that Rust may be involved with the killings, citing some coincidences and reserved personality, something that Marty rebuffs.
+However, as the detectives start piling up more possible scenarios for Rust, Marty starts to wonder about the idea.

 1995

-At a bar, Ginger (Joseph Sikora) arranges Cohle to meet Dewall Ledoux (Ólafur Darri Ólafsson), Ledoux's cousin and meth-cooking partner.
-Cohle tries to get him to change his business but Dewall rejects cooperating with Cohle.
-After dropping Ginger, Cohle and Hart then follow Dewall in car, eventually locating him to Ledoux's house in the woods.
-After evading booby traps in the woods, they finally reach Ledoux's compound house.
+At a bar, Ginger (Joseph Sikora) arranges Rust to meet Dewall Ledoux (Ólafur Darri Ólafsson), Ledoux's cousin and meth-cooking partner.
+Rust tries to get him to change his business but Dewall rejects cooperating with Rust.
+Rust leaves Ginger tied up in a ditch and joins Marty in tailing DeWall's car to Ledoux's compound in the woods.

-Cohle and Hart infiltrate the house, arresting Ledoux (Charles Halford) and bringing him outside.
-As Cohle holds Dewall at gunpoint, Hart inspects the house and opens a trailer parked in the house.
-After seeing its content, he goes outside and kills Ledoux, who was taunting Cohle with knowledge of "Carcosa".
-Dewall tries to escape but is shot by Cohle, and accidentally steps on a landmine, killing him.
-The contents of the trailer turned out to be two children, one of which had already passed away, who were kidnapped and abused in the house.
-Cohle and Hart then start planting evidence in the area to make it appear like a more lethal gunfight took place.
+Rust and Marty infiltrate the house, arresting Ledoux (Charles Halford) and bringing him outside.
+As Rust holds Dewall at gunpoint, Marty inspects the house and opens a trailer parked in the house.
+After seeing its content, he goes outside and kills Ledoux, who was taunting Rust with knowledge of "Carcosa".
+Dewall tries to escape but is shot by Rust, and accidentally steps on a landmine, killing him.
+The contents of the trailer turn out to be two children, one of whom was already dead, who were kidnapped and abused in the house.
+Rust and Marty then start planting evidence in the area to make it appear like a gunfight took place, and that they had shot Ledoux in self-defense.
 They then leave the area with the children as authorities arrive.

-Cohle and Hart are hailed as heroes by the media and their own colleagues.
-Hart is promoted to Detective Sergeant while Cohle receives commendations.
-The events also helped Hart with his marriage, with Maggie (Michelle Monaghan) now agreeing to let him spend time with his daughters.
+Rust and Marty are hailed as heroes by the media and their own colleagues.
+Marty is promoted to Detective Sergeant while Rust receives commendations.
+The events also help Marty with his marriage, with Maggie (Michelle Monaghan) now agreeing to let him spend time with his daughters.